The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 Don't Forget About Worth & Value

-Finally, consider whom are you talking to?
+Finally, consider whom you are talking to.
 Are you serving high-end clients who pay you to design luxury spaces?
-The budget still is essential to them — but on a very different scale than a middle-class first-time homeowner who just invested all of their savings in the purchase of their house and is looking for some inexpensive DIY projects.
+The budget still is essential to them — but on a very different scale than a middle-class, first-time homeowner who just invested all of their savings in the purchase of their house and is looking for some inexpensive DIY projects.

 For a high-end client, you can consider topics such as "Is a Kitchen Remodel Worth It?" and "How to Make Sure Your Interior Designer Stays On Budget."
-If your clients are first-time house owners, topics like "The Value Of a One Hour Design Session" and "5 Inexpensive Bathroom Makeovers" will hit home.
+If your clients are first-time house owners, topics like "The Value of a One-Hour Design Session" and "5 Inexpensive Bathroom Makeovers" will hit home.

 Versus & Comparison Articles